The Richmond Promise Scholarship

 6. What happens if I am not attending school this fall but will start this upcoming spring or next fall?

-We understand that situations may come up that prevent you from attending school in the fall as you planned; however, if you need extra support getting to school in the fall, please contact us at scholarships@richmondpromise.org or (510) 230-0422.
+We understand that situations may come up that prevent you from attending school in the fall as you may have initially planned; however, if you need extra support getting to school in the fall, please contact us at scholarships@richmondpromise.org or (510) 230-0422.

 7. What do I need to do once I’m in college to remain eligible for the Richmond Promise Scholarship?